 In England, Wales and Northern Ireland, the practice is illegal under the Female Genital Mutilation Act 2003.
-Any person found guilty of an offence under the Female i) Forced Marriage
+Any person found guilty of an offence under the Female Genital Mutilation Act 2003 is liable to a maximum penalty of 14 years imprisonment or a fine, or both.

-Genital Mutilation Act 2003 is liable to a maximum penalty of 14 years imprisonment or a fine, or both.
 See Appendix A for further details